 Easter is a more important holiday in Russia than Christmas.
 It is often preceded by a ritual house cleaning, then celebrated with Easter eggs and traditional foods.
 Going to a special church service is customary, as is spending time with family.

-The way Russians celebrate the Christmas season can be confusing to non-Russians.
+The Russian traditions for celebrating Christmas can be confusing to non-Russians.
 Some Russians follow the Catholic calendar and celebrate Christmas on December 25 and New Year's on January 1.
 Others follow the Orthodox calendar and celebrate Christmas on January 7 and New Year's on January 14.
 Most Russians have a semblance of a celebration on all four!
 Much of the celebration takes place on the holiday eves rather than on the holidays themselves.

 Russian Christmas celebrations feature a grandfather and a granddaughter.
 The Russian Santa Claus is known as Ded Moroz, or Grandfather Frost.
 His assistant is Snegurochka, the Snow Maiden, usually portrayed as the granddaughter of Ded Moroz.